Safety Group Says Underride Guards Could Save Lives in Trucking Accidents

-Tractor-trailer trucks with side guards installed on the sides, between their front and rear tires, are less likely to be involved in a deadly collision.
+Tractor-trailer trucks with side guards installed between their front and rear tires, are less likely to be involved in a deadly collision.
 That's according to a recent study by the Insurance Institute for Highway Safety (IIHS).
 Still, the trucking industry is bucking this assertion, arguing that the better way to prevent these fatal injuries is to avoid trucking accidents in the first place.

 Our Macomb County trucking accident lawyers recognize that while crash prevention is certainly an important and worthwhile goal, it negates the fact that, until we all have self-driving cars, human error will continue to lead to mistakes on the road.
-In truth, what the resistance from industry leaders come from a desire to protect their bottom line.
-Side guards would be a costly addition if added to each truck - but nearly so costly as the loss of life incurred when they aren't in place.
+In truth, what the resistance from industry leaders come from is a desire to protect their bottom line.
+Side guards would be a costly addition if added to each truck - but not nearly as costly as the loss of life incurred when they aren't in place.

 How Side Underride Make Us Safer

 In the crash with the side underride guard, the vehicle was repelled by the guard.
 The seat belts were triggered and the airbags were deployed.
-Occupants of that vehicle likely would have walked away largely unarmed, researchers opined.
+Occupants of that vehicle likely would have walked away largely unharmed, researchers opined.

-However in the second crash, with no underride guard, the passenger vehicle slid underneath the big rig, sheering off the roof of the car.
+However, in the second crash, with no underride guard, the passenger vehicle slid underneath the big rig, sheering off the roof of the car.
 Occupants of that vehicle, researchers said, would have suffered catastrophic and likely fatal injuries.

 The sole difference was the side guard.

 Under-trailer side impacts were the cause of nearly 1 in 5 passenger car deaths over the last two decades.
 Meanwhile, rear-impact deaths were much lower, mostly attributed to the fact that the law requires rear underride guards.